 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

-If you are arriving in Suva on a later flight and unable to join the group transfer, then you will need to take a taxi to the Island Dancer II which docks next to the Novotel Hotel (formerly the Trade Winds hotel).
-If you are already in Suva, please make your way to the Island Dancer II anytime after 12 pm The Island Dancer II typically sails immediately.
+If you are arriving in Suva on a later flight and unable to join the group transfer, then you will need to take a taxi to the FIJI AGGRESSOR™ which docks next to the Novotel Hotel.
+If you are already in Suva, please make your way to the FIJI AGGRESSOR™ anytime after 12 pm.
+The FIJI AGGRESSOR® typically sails immediately.
 Check out is Saturday morning at 7:30 am.

 Taxes & Fees: